dmj17b/WaLTER_Sr/README.md

     - If VS code is not already attempting to connect, click on the "Remote Explorer" icon on the left side of the VSCode window.
 This should show a list of devices to connect to.
         - Click on strideboom
     - You may need to reload the window a few times before it asks for a password.
 The password to ssh into the pi is "password"
+    - Alternatively, if you only plan on running tests, or if VSCode is acting up, you can run ```ssh pi@strideboom``` to connect in a standard terminal window

 ## Starting the Test